aldycool/NETCoreSync/README.md

 # NETCoreSync
-Database synchronization framework based on .NET Core, with mobile application using Xamarin.Forms as the client side, and ASP .NET Core Web API as the server side.
+Database-agnostic synchronization framework based on .NET Standard 2.0 to synchronize data between multiple clients and a single server, where both platforms are using technologies that compatible with .NET Standard 2.0, such as Xamarin Forms for the mobile clients and ASP .NET Core for the backend server.